cfabianski/cfabianski.github.io/_posts/2014-05-24-how-we-migrated-from-globalize-to-hstore-translate.md

 => #<ActiveRecord::Relation [#<Post id: 2, created_at: "2014-05-25 17:31:44", updated_at: "2014-05-25 17:31:44">, #<Post id: 3, created_at: "2014-05-25 17:39:42", updated_at: "2014-05-25 17:39:42">]>
 {% endhighlight %}

-Sometimes, we would also want to perform some queries directly tied to the translations.
+Sometimes, we would also wanted to perform some queries directly tied to the translations.
-For example, if I want to retrieve all `Post`s having a `title` translated in french, I would do this:
+For example, to retrieve all `Post`s having a `title` translated in french, we would have done this:

 {% highlight ruby %}
   Post.includes(:translations).